 - Preheat the oven to 380F° (190°).

-- Add the rest of the vegetables to the pot and cook for 2 – 3 minutes, stirring occasionally.
+- Add the rest of the vegetables and cook for 2 – 3 minutes, stirring occasionally.
 Add the rest of the ingredients with 3 cups of water and bring into a boil.

 - Turn the heat off.
-Cover the pot and put it in the oven.
+Cover the pot with a lid and put it in the oven.
 Bake for about 1½ – 2 hours.
 Check every now and then if there’s enough liquid in the bottom of the pot.
 The liquid should get concentrated like gravy.

-- Serve the stew in deep plates and drizzle a little bit of olive oil.
-With or without bread.
+- Eat the stew in deep plates with a quick drizzle of olive oil, with or without bread.